-The City brought relaunched Stream Team in 2019 and has been ongoing since.
-Recruitment has been scarce due to the timing of the pandemic.
 Stream Team involves volunteers of all ages going out to monitor the receiving waters of Federal Way.
-The City requires new volunteers to go through 2 trainings, an in-classroom type training where they learn about the common stormwater parameters, stormwater, and the equipment they will be using.
+The City requires new volunteers to go through two trainings, an in-classroom training where they learn about the common stormwater parameters, stormwater, and the equipment they will be using.
 Then they will attend the in-field training where they use the kit in the field with City staff providing guidance.
 Once they complete both training they will get assigned to a monitoring site based on their survey.
 As ask them to monitor at least once a month.
 All materials are provided by the City.
+2023:

-No volunteers were trained in 2022, due to turnover other prioritized duties.
-One volunteer remained active testing local waterways.
+14 volunteers were trained in 2023.
+One volunteer remained active testing local waterways from 2022.
+2024:

-Staff will offer trainings to rebuild the volunteer group and brainstorm ideas to bring in additional volunteers.
-We will plan to advertise for recruitment in first week of October and begin trainings in late October and early November.
+ES Staff will continue to offer trainings to volunteers, and brainstorm ideas to bring in additional volunteers.
+Stream team organizers will advertise for recruitment in first week of October and begin trainings in late October and early November.